 Prairie Heritage Volunteer

 The Homestead Prairie Farm located at Rock Springs Conservation Area is a period 1860 home used to make the days before the Civil War come to life for visitors.
-Volunteers help lead tours throughout the year and assist with maintenance through projects such as painting, sidewalk repair, and other light mechanical projects as needed.
+Volunteers help lead tours throughout the year and assist with maintenance projects such as painting, sidewalk repair, and other light mechanical projects.
 Stay up to date on these volunteer opportunities by subscribing to the Homestead Prairie Astounder newsletter or attending the monthly meeting.

 Quilting or Sewing